guilhermesgb/marqueeto/README.md

 See the License for the specific language governing permissions and limitations under the License.

-It uses The Android Open Source Project's Suppor Libraries by Google, and Iconify by Joan Zapata, both licensed under Apache 2.0 as well, and RippleView by Robin Chutaux, licensed under MIT, which is compatible with this library's license.
+It uses The Android Open Source Project's Support Libraries by Google, and Iconify by Joan Zapata, both licensed under Apache 2.0 as well, and RippleView by Robin Chutaux, licensed under MIT, which is compatible with this library's license.